Children's health (35)

 Warning signs of bullying

-If your child is being bullied, he or she may remain quiet out of fear, shame or embarrassment.
+If your child is being bullied, he or she might remain quiet out of fear, shame or embarrassment.
 Be on the lookout for these warning signs:

-- Damaged or missing clothing or other personal belongings
+- Lost or destroyed clothing, electronics or other personal belongings

 - Headaches, stomachaches or other physical complaints